emdgroup/baybe/docs/userguide/active_learning.md

 points with the highest uncertainty, we achieve active learning via Bayesian optimization.
-In practice, this is procedure is implemented by setting up a probabilistic model of our measurement process that allows us to quantify uncertainty in the form of a posterior posterior distribution, from which we can then construct an uncertainty-based acquisition function to guide the exploration process.
+In practice, this is procedure is implemented by setting up a probabilistic model of our measurement process that allows us to quantify uncertainty in the form of a posterior distribution, from which we can then construct an uncertainty-based acquisition function to guide the exploration process.

 Below you find which acquisition functions in BayBE are suitable for this endeavor,